LukeShortCloud/simpler_things_rpg/simpler_things_rpg_rule_book.md

 **Side Effects**

-After a Skill Check, the Player Character must also separately roll `1d6` to determine if there is a Side Effect.
-The Game Master (GM) determines what the Side Effect will be.
+After a Skill Check, the Game Master (GM) rolls  `1d6` to determine if there is a Side Effect and what it will be.
 It should relate to the Action that was attempted.

 Side Effect roll result: